wjeni/uwmath-simulator/README.md

 ...Specific details on the project.
 Add some pictures/videos too!

-Our project includes 4 html pages, namely class overview, left view, right view and board view.
+Our project includes 4 html pages, namely classroom overview, left view, right view and board view.
-We also added some JavaScript to manage the interactive elements.
+We also incorporated interactive components using JavaScript.